Release-Candidate/TzolkinWaves/docs/contributing.md

 See GitHub's documentation about how to contribute for details: [Collaborating with issues and pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).

-## Common Tasks Developing LunaZodiaco
+## Common Tasks Developing TzolkinWaves

-### Jupyter Notebook

-The Jupyter Notebook is located in the project root directory LunaZodiaco, named `LunaZodiaco.ipynb`. `postBuild` holds the information on how to customize the MyBinder Docker image for the use with F#.

 ### Changing and Generating Documentation